Outdoor vs Indoor Fountains

 At Water Gallery, a couple common questions we get asked are “What’s the difference between an indoor and outdoor fountain?” and “Why can’t I use an indoor fountain outside, or vice versa?”

-Here are some of the major characteristics that separate the two fountain kinds:
+Here are some of the major characteristics that separate the two kinds of home water fountains:

 Indoor fountains make brilliant additions to a variety of rooms and spaces in a home or office.
 They can also be great features on a covered porch.
 Most of these fountains are smaller in size because the spaces in which they are installed have a smaller, limited space.